 The plant commonly known as "ZZ" has become a popular houseplant because of its interesting foliage and adaptability to challenging growing conditions.
-In fact, ZZ is so impressive that is was named a Florida Plant of the Year by FNGLA (Florida Nursery, Growers & Landscape Association) in 2002 and 2009.
+In fact, ZZ is so impressive that is was named a Florida Plant of the Year by FNGLA (Florida Nursery, Growers & Landscape Association) more than once.

 The ZZ plant has a bold, tropical look with glossy, green leaflets arranged along upright stems.
 It looks similar to several cycads (Zamia spp.), which helps explain its Latin name (Zamioculcas zamiifolia).
 The common name is an abbreviation of the Latin name.